BenMcGit/venmojs/README.md

-# venmo-api
+# venmo4js

-A NodeJS wrapper for the Venmo API.
+A NodeJS wrapper for the Venmo API (Forked from https://github.com/pineapplelol/venmojs)

 ## Usage